promagen/devops-gui/README.md

 Be faster thanks clicking!

 ### Devops-Gui
-the first version of apicra, just for testing
-This project is using apicra-devops scripts https://github.com/apicra/devops
+the first version of apicra tool, just for testing This project is using apicra-devops scripts https://github.com/apicra/devops

 ### DevOpsTerminal
-In the future, will be used another solution with apicra-devops:
+This tool will be used instead of apicra tool, with:
++ extended functionality for shell, bash scripting
++ more options for project management
++ the same platform, nodejs
++ better UI, optimisied for automatisation

 ### WebBrowser client for terminal console
 https://github.com/DevOpsTerminal/frontend